 3. Start your study

 Identify someone who will facilitate the start-up procedure.
 We recommend a time of prayer to start with and then a discussion leader should facilitate, making sure all questions are covered and that no one person dominates, but all are included.
 Timing is important.
 The discussion can take between 40 minutes and an hour.
-A member of the group will be asked to provide a wrap-up talk if you are not using the God’s Amazing Book material which has its own videos.
+A member of the group will be asked to provide a wrap-up talk if you are not using our God’s Amazing Book material which has its own videos.
 This should be a prepared ‘thought’, which will relate to the study and have a practical application.

 6. The first day of your class